-Topic 1 - What is business?
+- Topic 1 What is business?

-Topic 2 - Managers, leadership and decision making
+- Topic 2 Managers, leadership and decision making

-Topic 3 - Decision making to improve marketing performance
+- Topic 3 Marketing Management

-Topic 4 - Decision making to improve operational performance
+- Topic 4 Operations Management

-Topic 5 - Decision making to improve financial performance
+- Topic 5 Finance Management

-Topic 6 - Decision making to improve human resource performance
+- Topic 6 Human Resource Management

 The second year of the course builds upon the work done in the first year.
 Students will develop their knowledge through studying the different business strategies available to business leaders.
-Students will analyse the strategic position of different businesses, choose the most appropriate strategic direction for different businesses and learn how businesses manage
+Students will analyse the strategic position of different businesses, choose the most appropriate strategic direction for different businesses and learn how businesses manage change.